 On April 11, 2017, the Superior Court ruled in favour of the State.
 The EnergyClaim was rejected due to the absence of ‘relativity’.
 The concept of relativity is a legal issue, which protects the State against damage claims.

 In the meantime, the EPBD has still not been implemented properly by the government of The Netherlands.
 The waste of energy and the high CO2-emissions continue.
-The ‘climate issue’ is currently (august 2017) an important aspect of the coalition talks, whereby a new government is being formed.
-The man who is trying to put together a new government is Gerrit Zalm, the ex-minister of Finance and Deputy Prime Minister at the time when the Balkenende government decided to destroy EPA-companies, end Dutch energy savings policies, and refused to comply with the EPBD.
+The ‘climate issue’ has been an important aspect of the coalition talks, whereby a new government has been formed.
+The man who put together a new government is Gerrit Zalm, the ex-minister of Finance and Deputy Prime Minister at the time when the Balkenende government decided to destroy EPA-companies, end Dutch energy savings policies, and refused to comply with the EPBD.
+The third government headed by prime minister Mark Rutte took charge on 26 october 2017.

 The Dutch government has not implementd article 7 of the European Energy Performance of Buildings Directive EPBD (2002/91/EC) in accordance with the directive.
 Article 7 concerns the right of an (interested) buyer or renter of a building to be informed about the energy performance of the home or building by means of Energy Performance Certificate, which includes an objective, professional advice on the costs, benefits and effects of measures that will improve the energy performance.
 The directive aims to stimulate energy savings in buildings.
 The ideal moment to apply energy saving measures is the transaction moment, when a home gets a new owner or a new user.
 The Energy Performance Certificate is meant to stimulate awareness, interest, desire and action that lead to energy saving measures.